-Each department will specify in their guidelines the materials to be reviewed by the Peer Review Committee.
-Some examples include:
+Materials to be reviewed by the Peer Review Committee include:

-- Annual achievement reports submitted for annual reviews over a specified period (e.g., 6 years from last promotion or periodic peer review). - Statements of research, teaching and service and a comprehensive CV
+- Annual achievement reports submitted for annual reviews over the 6-year period from last promotion or periodic peer review. - Statements of research, teaching and service and a comprehensive CV

 The Peer Review Committee will review the submitted materials and prepare a written evaluation of the faculty member's performance, providing an evaluation rating in the categories of assigned responsibilities, as well as an overall evaluation.
 The criteria for the individual and overall performance ratings follow the criteria established in the unit guidelines and should be consistent with annual evaluations.
 The Committee will consider the faculty member's position description when evaluating the faculty member's performance.